About laparoscopic hysterectomy

 You will probably feel some pain or discomfort when you wake and we may give you strong painkillers.
 Pain relief is an important part of your recovery.
 Tell your healthcare team if you are in pain.

-If you have a drip, or a catheter or drain, we usually remove them after 4 to 6 hours.
+If you have a catheter or drain, we usually remove it after 4 to 6 hours.
 We will allow you to start drinking and eating light meals.
 Good nutrition will speed up your recovery.

 We usually remove the drip and the pack in your vagina after 12 to 24 hours.